reignsocket/Verb/README.md

 The first line of input consists of three integers N, M and P (2 <= M, N <= 10, 0 <= P <=100).
 The next N lines, Each line consists of M characters to represent the checkerboard.
 The next P line gives the words that need to be found in the checkerboard.
 Enter a guaranteed lyrics game with at least one set of answers.
 The letters given in the input are all uppercase letters

+Output requirements
+Output "mystery words", note that the letters in "mystery words" are given in lexicographic order.